crypticterminal/dow-j.github.io/_posts/2018-02-03-mr-robot-1-vulnhub.md

 {:toc}
 {: .markdown-toc}

-This past week I completed the (Mr Robot 1 VM)[https://www.vulnhub.com/entry/mr-robot-1,151/], based on the show.
+This past week I completed the [Mr Robot 1 VM](https://www.vulnhub.com/entry/mr-robot-1,151/), based on the show.
 There isn't anything terribly difficult with this VM, but it is enjoyable nonetheless.

 ## 0. Enumeration